 My Mountain Co-op (MMC) was built on the foundation of a non-profit society called Friends of Shames (FoS).
 Local skiers and boarder formed Friends of Shames in 2008 when the owners of the Shames Mountain Ski Area wanted to retire and put the ski hill for sale.
 No buyer meant the ski hill could have closed.

 FoS’s principle mandate was to pinpoint the most effective way to keep the ski hill open and viable for the long-term.
-The non-profit extensively possible business models such as non-profit societies, co-operatives and charities.
+The non-profit explored possible business models such as non-profit societies, co-operatives and charities.
 FoS also hosted numerous community forums to gather feedback and encourage discussion.
 Lawyers and consultants who specialize in non-profit and alternative business structures were consulted.
 Ultimately, FoS determined that the community service co-operative model was the structure with the best chance of sustaining the Shames Mountain Ski Area for the long term.

 My Mountain Co-op (MMC) was officially created in February 2011.
 Local individuals, businesses, societies and corporations bought memberships and worked together to raise awareness about the benefits of running the ski area as a community service co-op.
 Through this awareness campaign, fundraising efforts, membership shares and corporate donations, MMC was able to enter a purchase agreement with the former owners and began operating Shames for the first time in 2011.